makkus/freckles/src/freckles/doc/frecklets/evolution.md

 The important key in this part of the configuration is ``type``.
 This lets *freckles* know which one of the available [freckles adapters](/doc/adapters) to use to process this item.
 Every adapter registers with *freckles* with a list of supported types.
 In this case (``ansible-module``) the [nsbl](/doc/adapters/nsbl) one will be used.

 There are other keys you can put into ``frecklet``, the most important one being ``skip``, which lets you skip a task in certain situations.
-Here we are also showing ``msg``, which is the message the user sees when this task is executed.
+Here we are also showing ``desc``, which contains the message the user sees when this task is executed.

 #### The ``task`` (sub)-key